-Thomas Tuchel is the current manager of Chelsea FC, a club in the Premier League, the first tier of English club football.
-He has managed the club since 2021.
+Thomas Tuchel is the former manager of Chelsea FC, a club in the Premier League, the first tier of English club football.

 Before moving to Chelsea, he managed one youth club in Germany – FC Augsburg II, two senior clubs in Germany – FSV Mainz 05 and Borussia Dortmund; and a club in France – Paris Saint-Germain.
 Of the current managers regarded as world class, his career is the shortest but there is depth to it, due to the strength of his managerial portfolio.

 Thomas Tuchel has no particular known style associated with his brand of football.
 He is a manager with a strong preference for taking games as they come and adapting whatever style there is to whatever opponents he faces.

 However, he has shown an affinity for possession-based football and a high pressing style of play.
 His teams have to be able to play out from the back and be direct enough to carry the ball towards the opponent’s box and create goal-scoring chances.